-1. Agrees that to the extent of funds available, it shall reimburse the SFA for meals and snacks served to children participating in the program(s) for which the SFA is approved in the electronic application of the SNTS; agrees to amend the electronic application as needed during the effective period of this Agreement; agrees that during any fiscal year, the amount of reimbursement paid to the SFA for meals and snacks served to children in each school, institution or site shall not exceed the amount equal to the number of meals or snacks by types (free, reduced, paid), served to children, multiplied by the assigned rates; agrees that it will reimburse the SFA using funds appropriated through the performance based reimbursement process, if all schools/sites within the SFA qualify for these funds; agrees to reimburse state funds to the SFA in the allocated amount to cover the student copay for reduced price breakfast meals in accordance with Session Law 21 - 342;
+1. Agrees that to the extent of funds available, it shall reimburse the SFA for meals and snacks served to children participating in the program(s) for which the SFA is approved in the electronic application of the SNTS; agrees to amend the electronic application as needed during the effective period of this Agreement; agrees that during any fiscal year, the amount of reimbursement paid to the SFA for meals and snacks served to children in each school, institution or site shall not exceed the amount equal to the number of meals or snacks by types (free, reduced, paid), served to children, multiplied by the assigned rates; agrees that it will reimburse the SFA using funds appropriated through the performance based reimbursement process, if all schools/sites within the SFA qualify for these funds; agrees to reimburse state funds to the SFA in the allocated amount to to cover the student copay for reduced price school meals in accordance with House Bill 259: 2023 Appropriations Act, Sec.
+7.58.

-2. Agrees that it will supply, in writing, to the above named SFA's School Nutrition Program Administrator, all changes, additions and deletions to Federal and State regulations and policies of the State Board of Education that govern the operation of the programs;

-3. Will operate in accordance with U.S. Department of Agriculture policy, which prohibits discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, or disability;

-4. Reserves the right to disallow any claim for reimbursement, to withhold Federal School Nutrition funds and/or to recover any School Nutrition funds which are used in a manner that is not in accordance with Federal and State laws and regulations or the terms of this Agreement;

-5. Shall execute this Agreement.
+- 2. Agrees that it will supply, in writing, and at the time of any change(s), to the above named SFA's School Nutrition Program Administrator, all changes, additions and deletions to Federal and State regulations and policies of the State Board of Education that govern the operation of the programs. - 3.
+Will operate in accordance with U.S. Department of Agriculture policy, which prohibits discrimination on the basis race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity. - 4.
+Reserves the right to disallow any claim for reimbursement, to withhold Federal School Nutrition funds and/or to recover any School Nutrition funds which are used in a manner that is not in accordance with Federal and State laws and regulations or the terms of this Agreement. - 5.
+Shall execute this Agreement.